Campaign of the Month: October 2017

 Accou was born a mulatto slave freed but never acknowledged by his white father and master.
-He was a talented pianist and his mother, a house slave who their master never freed, encouraged his playing in hopes that he might secure a comfortable life as an entertainer.
-Accou played at some of his father’s social gatherings and it was at one such event that Maria Pascual first saw him.
+His mother was a house slave who was neither freed nor acknowledged.
+Accou was a talented pianist and his mother encouraged his playing in hopes that he might secure a comfortable life as an entertainer.
+Accou played at some of his father’s social gatherings and it was at one such event that Maria Pascual chanced by.
 The Toreador elder was sufficiently entranced by the mulatto pianist’s energy and skill to take him as her ghoul.

 Unknown to Pascual, Accou’s father was a pawn to Alejandro Rojas y Batiz, one of the prince-less city’s most prominent Ventrue.
-Alejandro took umbrage at Maria’s apparent designs upon his domain and ordered his ghouls to show her that these kine were his to do with as he pleased.
+Alejandro, wroth at Maria’s apparent designs upon his domain, ordered his ghouls to show her that these kine were his to do with as he pleased.
 Accou never knew such agony as when the Venture’s thralls crushed his hands.
-The physical pain was nothing next to knowing he would never again play the piano, for his tormentors had even forced him to burn away the last of his vitae before mutilating him.
-Maria, furious at this development, prepared for war.
+He would never play the piano again: his tormentors forced him to burn away the last of his vitae before mutilating him.
+Maria, furious, prepared for war.

 That moment came sooner than either Toreador anticipated.
-A freak accident exposed Alejandro’s haven to the sun during the Union Army’s capture of New Orleans, and his childe Francesca Dumont confirmed that she had felt her sire’s final death.
-Pleasantly surprised by his old enemy’s destruction and still feeling he owed a debt of gratitude to Pearl for his Embrace, Accou ceded praxis of Santiago to one of his childer and returned to New Orleans, where he assumed a place by his sire’s side on the Prima Invicta.
+A freak accident and daytime fire struck Alejandro’s haven during the Union Army’s capture of New Orleans.
+Alejandro’s childe Francesca Dumont confirmed that she had felt her sire’s final death.
+Accou, pleasantly surprised by his old enemy’s demise, and still feeling he owed a debt of gratitude to Pearl for his Embrace, ceded praxis of Santiago to one of his childer.
+He returned to New Orleans and assumed a place by his sire’s side on the Prima Invicta.

-His timing proved fortuitous, for the elder Toreador was weary from the passing of centuries and required a loyal and experienced lieutenant to manage her affairs after she entered torpor.
-Pearl carefully re-acclimated Accou to the Crescent City’s political scene over the next three decades, then ceded her titles and holdings before entering the sleep of ages.
+Accou’s timing proved fortuitous, for the elder Toreador was weary from the passing of centuries.
+She required a loyal and experienced lieutenant to manage her affairs after she entered torpor.
+Pearl carefully re-acclimated Accou to the Crescent City’s political scene over the next three decades, then ceded him her titles and holdings before entering the long sleep.

 All of Accou’s charges prospered under his stewardship.
 He maintained the First Estate’s centuries-old alliance with Vidal, served several terms as regional grand master of the Guild of Aphrodite, and kept his clan dynamic and politically relevant despite the loss of its two most venerable elders (Maria Pascual also having been assassinated at the close of the 19th century).
 He Embraced numerous further childer, all of whom would bring credit to their bloodline through estimable achievements and Embrace further descants of their own.
 After his childe Avoyelles Desormeaux attained praxis over Lafayette, he had no fewer than two foreign princes who looked to New Orleans for leadership and support.